 Home > 2017 ICD-10-CM Diagnosis Codes > Diseases of the nervous system G00-G99 > Polyneuropathies and other disorders of the peripheral nervous system G60-G65 > Hereditary and idiopathic neuropathy G60-

 Hereditary motor and sensory neuropathy

-G60.0 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+G60.0 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A group of slowly progressive inherited disorders affecting motor and sensory peripheral nerves.
 Subtypes include hmsns i-vii.
 Hmsn i and ii both refer to charcot-marie-tooth disease.
 Hmsn iii refers to hypertrophic neuropathy of infancy.
 Hmsn iv refers to refsum disease.
 Hmsn v refers to a condition marked by a hereditary motor and sensory neuropathy associated with spastic paraplegia (see spastic paraplegia, hereditary).
 Hmsn vi refers to hmsn associated with an inherited optic atrophy (optic atrophies, hereditary), and hmsn vii refers to hmsn associated with retinitis pigmentosa. (from Adams et al., Principles of Neurology, 6th ed, p1343)